 There are always a few queens (about 4%) that go wrong.
 Most colonies release the queen successfully and thrive.
-We gladly replace queens in Spring City, Utah within the first 10 days.
+We gladly replace queens within the first 7 days for free.

 Copy of health certificate available upon request.

-A package is 2 pounds of bees in a wood and wire cage, with a queen in a separate cage, and a can of sugar syrup.
+A package is 2, 3, or 4 pounds of worker bees in a wood and wire cage, with a queen in a separate cage, and a can of sugar syrup.
 Beekeepers take the package to their apiary, shake the worker bees into their hive, then release the queen.
 Bees quickly begin foraging outside the hive and building out comb, storing honey, and the queen starts laying eggs.
 Beekeepers need to feed them sugar syrup because of spring weather fluctuations.
-We time the packages so that bees are with their new queen long enough to know her smell, but they need to be installed in a hive within 24 hours of our April 24 pickup.
+We time the packages so that bees are with their new queen long enough to know her smell, but they need to be installed in a hive within 24 hours of the pickup.
 Otherwise, they begin to die off in the cage.